Drop In and See Us!

 Julie is the one who knows all about the notions and gadgets we carry.

 Cynthia and her hubby resided in Kerrville in the 80’s and returned after retiring from teaching.
 They lived in the Austin area.
 Cynthia loves to sew, quilt and also is an embroidery enthusiast.
-You can find Cynthia here most Wednesdays and Fridays.
+You can find Cynthia here Tuesdays and Fridays.
 She will always greet you with a genuine smile.

-Tina retired from the leadership of the Diertert Claim, a facility for senior advancement here in Kerrville.
+Tina retired from the leadership of the Diertert Center, a facility for senior advancement here in Kerrville.
 We were able to snag her.
 You can find Tina on Wednesday, and Thursday.
 Tina loves to see what project you are working on and eager to find you just the right fabric.

 A History of Great Feline Assistants